Book censorship in China: Mainland China

-Some banned books are available in limited circulation to CCP leaders, so they can better understand the outside world.
-These books are marked as for internal use (內部) i.e. within the party only.
+Some banned books are distributed to CCP leaders in limited circulation, so they can have a better understanding of the outside world.
+These books are marked for internal use (內部) i.e. they can only be used by the party.

-The PRC has also tried to follow the Soviet model, by introducing state-run publishing houses for books to keep a tight hold on what can and cannot be shown to the public.
-This model forces publishing houses to get approval from the PRC's government before publication, making publication a long and arduous process for the publisher, further restricting the flow of information.
+The PRC has also tried to follow the Soviet model, by introducing state-run publishing houses for books in an attempt to keep a tight hold on what can and cannot be shown to the public.
+This model forces publishing houses to get approval from the PRC's government before they can publish books, making the publication of them a long and arduous process for the publishers, further restricting the flow of information.

-Even though the book censorship is widespread across mainland China, censorship is a negotiable process.
+Even though book censorship is widespread across mainland China, censorship is a negotiable process.
 In 2019, Amy Hawkins and Jeffrey Wasserstrom of The Atlantic claimed that authorities no longer had as much of a focus on censoring books as a declining number of people read, and that there is more concern for censoring products for mass consumption.
-They stated this explains why the book versions of Animal Farm and Nineteen Eighty-Four are available in Mainland China, but added that all references to Mao Zedong have been removed from Nineteen Eighty-Four.
+They stated this explains why the book versions of Animal Farm and Nineteen Eighty-Four are available in mainland China, but added that all references to Mao Zedong have been removed from Nineteen Eighty-Four.

 In 2020, Edmund Burke's Reflections on the Revolution in France was censored along with works by conservative writers such as Albert Jay Nock, James Stephen, Joseph de Maistre, Richard M. Weaver, William F. Buckley Jr., Russell Kirk, and Mario Vargas Llosa.
 Thomas Piketty's book Capital and Ideology was censored in China for analyzing inequality in the country.

 In 2021, the Ministry of Education of the People's Republic of China announced a ban on books in school libraries that engage in "Western veneration".